-In it she talks about Tate’s The IK Prize which challenges creatives to come up with an idea that uses digital technology to innovate the way we discover, explore and enjoy British art in the Tate collection.
+In it she talks about Tate’s The IK Prize which invites tech companies into the art gallery to come up with an idea that uses digital technology to innovate the way we discover, explore and enjoy British art.

 Ros Lawler: And thank you ever so much to Museum Next for inviting me; I’ve never been to Australia before, and this is such a great event, I’ve met so many interesting people and heard amazing presentations.
 I’m aware we’re coming up for lunchtime, and you’re probably getting a bit hungry, so I shan’t go on for too long.
 But I’m going to start with a very brief history lesson, because it kind of sets the context for what we’re doing with the IK prize.

 So in the 1890s, Henry Tate was a sugar magnate, and of great wealth and fame throughout the land, and he had the privilege, through his wealth, to go to many private houses and see fantastic art collections, and he found the experience of seeing this art to be really transformational; he learnt more about himself, more about the world … and he thought, well, if the public could see this as well, which they couldn’t at the time, perhaps it could have the same transformational effect on them, and perhaps it could be of a real benefit to society.
 So in the 1890s, he opened Tate, and put in there a public art collection, with the goal of transforming society.